-We have applied the procedures, as described below, to the Federal Funding Allocation Data included in the Metropolitan Council's National Transit Database (NTD) report for the year ended December 31, 2021.
-Such procedures, which were enumerated by the Federal Transit Administration (FTA) in Exhibit 79 of the 2021 NTD Policy Manual and were agreed to by the Metropolitan Council, were applied solely to assist in evaluating whether the financial and non-financial data supporting and included in the NTD report and reported for the Federal Funding Allocation Data for the year ended December 31, 2021, is presented in conformity with the requirements of the National Transit Database Reporting System and Uniform System of Accounts, as specified in 49 Code of Federal Regulations (CFR) Part 630, and as presented in the 2021 NTD Policy Manual based on the following assertions by the Metropolitan Council's management:
+We have performed the procedures, enumerated below, to the Federal Funding Allocation Data included in the Metropolitan Council's National Transit Database (NTD) report for the year ended December 31, 2022.
+Such procedures, which were established by the Federal Transit Administration (FTA) in Exhibit 80 of the 2022 NTD Policy Manual and were agreed to by the Metropolitan Council, were applied solely to assist in evaluating whether the financial and non-financial data supporting and included in the NTD report and will be reported for the Federal Funding Allocation Data for the year ended December 31, 2022, is presented in conformity with the requirements of the Uniform System of Accounts, as specified in Title 49 U.S. Code of Federal Regulations (CFR) Part 630 and as presented in the 2022 NTD Policy Manual based on the following assertions by the Metropolitan Council's management:

-- A system is in place and maintained for recording data in accordance with NTD definitions, the correct data are being measured, and no systematic errors exist. - A system is in place to record data on a continuing basis, and the data gathering is an ongoing effort. - Source documents are available to support the reported data and will be maintained for the FTA review and audit for a minimum of three years following the FTA's receipt of the NTD report.
+- A system is in place and maintained for recording data in accordance with NTD definitions.
+The correct data are being measured, and no systematic errors exist. - A system is in place to record data on a continuing basis, and the data gathering is an ongoing effort. - Source documents are available to support the reported data and will be maintained for the FTA review and audit for a minimum of three years following the FTA's receipt of the NTD report.
 The data are fully documented and securely stored. - A system of internal controls is in place to ensure the data collection process is accurate and that the recording system and reported comments are not altered.
-Documents are reviewed and signed by a supervisor, as required. - The data collection methods are those suggested by the FTA or otherwise meet the FTA requirements. - The deadhead miles, computed as the difference between the reported total actual vehicle miles data and the reported total actual vehicle revenue miles data, appear to be accurate.
+Documents are reviewed and signed by a supervisor, as required. - The data collection methods are those suggested by the FTA or otherwise meet the FTA requirements. - The deadhead miles, computed as the difference between the reported total actual vehicle miles data and the reported total actual vehicle revenue miles data, appear to be accurate. - Data are consistent with prior reporting periods and other facts known about transit agency operations.